 Behaviour in the library and care of its resources

-You may bring bottled water into the library.
+You may bring drinks in sealed containers (such as bottles and KeepCups) into the library.
 No other drinks or food may be brought into the library.

 Please keep your mobile phone on silent mode in the library, and step outside the library if you need to make or receive a call.
 If you would like to use headphones, please keep the volume low so that other readers are not disturbed.

 When you have finished working in the library, clear your desk space and take your personal belongings with you.
 Put books on the trolley to be re-shelved, and if you have borrowed any of the books, return them via the book return bin.
 Desk spaces may not be reserved and any personal belongings left unattended will be removed.

 Library books and resources are for the use of all College members.
 Please do not mark or deface any items.

 If your actions cause the alarm to go off, you must report immediately to the Library Office.
 Or, if the Office is closed, please email us.
 If you trigger the alarm and fail to report it, you will be fined £50.
 See the video below.